 Founded in 1977, the U.S. Chamber Litigation Center is a separately incorporated affiliate of the U.S. Chamber of Commerce.
 The Litigation Center fights for business at every level of the U.S. judicial system, on virtually every issue affecting business, including class actions and arbitration, labor and employment, energy and environment, securities and corporate governance, financial regulation, free speech, preemption, government contracts, and criminal law.

 We represent the Chamber in lawsuits to challenge unlawful federal, state, and local regulatory actions.
 We intervene to defend the government in cases brought by activists to challenge pro-business or deregulatory actions.
 We file amicus curiae briefs representing the broad views of the business community in important litigation throughout the country, including in the Supreme Court of the United States.
 We help advocates prepare for oral arguments in cases that present important business issues.
 We work with the media to help the public understand key decisions and legal principles.

-The Litigation Center is staffed by a team of experienced in-house litigators—three previously clerked for Justices on the U.S. Supreme Court and three have significant government experience at the White House and the Departments of Justice and Homeland Security.
+The Litigation Center is staffed by a team of experienced in-house litigators—four previously clerked for Justices on the U.S. Supreme Court, and four have significant government experience at the White House and the Departments of Justice and Homeland Security.
 It retains the nation’s top lawyers to litigate cases, including former U.S. solicitors general and veterans of the U.S. Supreme Court bar.